Reference: Postulate Mechanics

 —P—

-A particle is a minute portion of matter that is separate from other particles by intervening space.
+A particle is a minute portion of matter that has a boundary, which separates from other particles by an intervening void.
 More accurately, a particle is a small amount of highly thick substance that exists in a background of highly thin substance.
+[Also see POINT PARTICLE, SUBATOMIC PARTICLE.]

 PERCEPTION